 Even in its most cocksure and bombastic incarnation, the Britpop era never looked sustainable.
 From the wreckage of that bluster-fuelled juggernaut, only a select number were ever going survive the fallout.

-The Charlatans we’re always a band that inspired a more cerebral response; their music being built on more solid foundations than empty posturing.
+The Charlatans we’re always a band that inspired a more cerebral response; their music is built on more solid foundations than empty posturing.
 They have lasted the test of time because they have never been afraid to seek out new territories – inhabiting the role of outliers but never seeking to exclude or denigrate their peers.

 Last years’ Different days was an example of development in The Charlatans’ sound but also their ability to incorporated new voices – the album featured the likes of Brian Jonestown Massacre’s, Anton Newcombe, actress Sharon Horgan and crime novelist, Ian Rankin.
 These collaborations all contributed to a highly engaging piece of work and as enjoyable as anything The Charlatans have ever done.

 Now, after finishing a European tour, Tim Burgess turns his mind to The Charlatans’ homecoming festival in Northwich, where he has teamed up with Liverpool Sound City to deliver an arts and music programme this spring.
 We caught up with Tim to discuss who’s on the bill, how the link-up with Sound City came about and who he’s most looking forward to seeing play.

 Hi Tim, paint us a picture…where are you right now, what have you done today?

 Just got back from our European tour.
-Getting used to life of not being on a tour bus – it was a fantastic couple of weeks though.
+Getting used to the life of not being on a tour bus – it was a fantastic couple of weeks though.
 At the moment I’m surrounded by snow and with a four-year-old who is excited about the whole thing

 After travelling the world for the last three decades, how has touring changed for you over the years?